 Tour the Vatican Museums, the Sistine Chapel, and the famous St. Peter’s Basilica.
 St. Peter’s Basilica stands on the traditional site where Peter, the apostle who is considered the first pope, was crucified and buried.

 Buying a tour is the best way to see the Vatican, as you will skip the lines and have access to the best parts.

-Tip: Many visitors don’t know that it is possible to climb up to the top of St Peter’s dome.
-It’s a great opportunity to enjoy stunning panoramic views of Rome!
+Did you know?
+It’s possible to climb to the top of St Peter’s dome.
+It’s the perfect opportunity to enjoy stunning panoramic views of Rome!

 2) Explore the Colosseum

 Now a mere shell, the Colosseum still remains ancient Rome’s greatest architectural legacy.
-Vespasian ordered the construction of the elliptical bowl, called the Flavian Amphitheatre, in A.D.
-72; Titus inaugurated it in A.D.
-80 with a bloody combat between gladiators and wild beasts that lasted many long weeks.
+The Emperor Vespasian ordered the construction of the elliptical bowl in 72 A.D, originally called the Flavian Amphitheater.

 3) Roam through the Roman Forum

 The Broadway of ancient Rome, the Forum was built in the marshy land between the Palatine and Capitoline Hills.
 The Forum served as the center of ancient Roman life in the days of the Republic before it gradually lost prestige to the Imperial Forums.
 Many of the buildings were eventually stripped bare during the Middle Ages.